 - 1 Jalapeno, seeded and finely chopped (or 1/2 can of chopped jalapeno or green chilies)

 - 1 Tbsp.
-Jalapeno juice (You can find near Tabasco sauce in grocery aisle or use the juice from can of jalapenos)
+Jalapeno juice (You can find near Tabasco sauce in the grocery aisle or use the juice from a can of jalapenos)

-Note: This dip will be creamy, not chunky.
-If it is too thick, mix more cream into it.
+Note: This dip should be creamy, not too thick.
+If it gets thickens too quickly, mix more cream into it to thin it out a little.
 If you like your dip spicy, add more jalapeno and juice.